torchbox/wagtail-wordpress-import/README.md

 ## Installation

-* Install the package with `pip install wagtail-xmlimport` (not yet available) but can be installed with pip install -e wagtail-xmlimport for development.
+* Install the package with `pip install wagtail-wordpress-import` (not yet available) but can be installed with pip install -e wagtail-wordpress-import for development.

 * Add `wagtail_wordpress_import` to INSTALLED_APPS in your project